 The card could have been seen as a tribute of sorts for Gehrig.
 He was nearing the end of his career in 1938 and in 1939, would learn of his ALS diagnosis.
 His number was quickly retired by the Yankees that year, marking the first time any player had their number retired in the sport.

-Those dates are interesting, of course.
+Those aforementioned dates are interesting, of course.
 Williams and Effinger copyrighted their game instructions in the June of 1938.
 But it isn’t known when the sets were actually printed and a 1939 printing wouldn’t have been odd.
 Other games, such as the Ducky Medwick Big Leaguer game were copyrighted earlier and then printed/distributed a year or two later.
 Often, a primary issue was funding the actual printing of the game.
-The set could have very easily been created and then, with Gehrig’s terrible announcement, a card could have been added to honor him.
+The set could have very easily been created and then, with Gehrig’s terrible announcement, a number on the baserunner could have been added to honor him.
 That would also help explain why it is the only card in the set featuring a player with a number.